Grandpa Jones

-Louis Marshall Jones (October 20, 1913 – February 19, 1998), known professionally as Grandpa Jones, was an American banjo player and "old time" country and gospel music singer.
-He is a member of the Country Music Hall of Fame.
+Louis Marshall Jones (October 20, 1913 – February 19, 1998), known professionally as Grandpa Jones, was an American banjo player and old time/country music singer.
+He was inducted as a member of the Country Music Hall of Fame in 1978.

 Biography

 Jones was born in the small farming community of Niagara in Henderson County, Kentucky, the youngest of 10 children in a sharecropper's family.
-His father was an old-time fiddle player, and his mother was a ballad singer and herself adept on the concertina.
+His father was an old-time fiddle player, and his mother was a ballad singer and adept on the concertina.
 His first instrument was guitar.
 Ramona Riggins, one of several women who began to gain some recognition in a musical form long dominated by men was Grandpa's wife and musical partner of over thirty years.
 Ramona first started playing the mandolin when she was six or seven years old.
 Jones spent his teenage years in Akron, Ohio, where he began singing country music tunes on a radio show on WJW.
-In 1931, Jones joined the Pine Ridge String Band, which provided the musical accompaniment for the very popular Lum and Abner show.
+In 1931, Jones joined the Pine Ridge String Band, which provided the musical accompaniment for the Lum and Abner show.
 By 1935 his pursuit of a musical career took him to WBZ radio in Boston, Massachusetts, where he met musician/songwriter Bradley Kincaid, who gave him the nickname "Grandpa Jones" when he was 22 years old, because of his off-stage grumpiness at early-morning radio shows.
 Jones liked the name and decided to create a stage persona based around it.
 Later in life, he lived in Mountain View, Arkansas.
 In the 1940s he met rising country radio star Cousin Emmy, from whom he learned to play the banjo.